About the School of Music:

 All music students are in one Freshman Seminar that is designed to help you make the transition to college.
 We cover many topics including career paths, how to maintain and protect your health and safety as a musician, professional concert decorum and listening skills.
-You will also attend concerts including the LA Phil and the Los Angeles nbsp.
+You will also attend concerts including the LA Phil and the Los Angeles Opera.
 Your Seminar instructors will also be you first advisors and will help you get on track quickly.
 The typical first semester includes the Freshman Seminar, Music Theory I, Ear Training and Sight Singing I, Class Piano, Private Lessons, Ensemble and an elective course of your choice.

 Will my music scholarship change during my four years of study?

 No. Music scholarships are made as four year awards and do not change.
 To keep your scholarship you need to be a full time student, maintain a minimum GPA and enroll in private lessons and a conducted ensemble each term.